 This paper deals with the numerical simulation of two-phase flows based on the solution of the Navier-Stokes equations with a $k - \varepsilon$ turbulence model for the gas phase and a particle tracking model of the disperse phase fulfilling the framework of the Eulerian-Lagrangian (PSI-Cell) approach.
 The numerical procedures for the two phases are based on the domain decomposition method applied to a block-structured grid.
 The complete code is parallelized for computers of MIMD architecture.
 The paper gives a description of the numerical methods with special attention to the parallelization.
 Some test calculations demonstrate the performance of the code.
-The numerical simulation of a flow splitter from the area of power engineering is presented as an example for a real world application of the method.
+The numerical simulation of a flow splitter from the field of power engineering is presented as an example for a real world application of the method.
+Copyright © 2003 John Wiley & Sons, Ltd.